do87/onvault/README.md

     RUN ONVAULT npm install --unsafe-perm

-The `ONVAULT` script automatically removes files under `~/.ssh` when it is done running the given command
+The `ONVAULT` script automatically loads to private key from the environment and removes the configuration after the given command is finished

 <br />
 ## Configuration